 Step 1 - Place bristles along the gum line at a 45 degree angle.
 Gently brush using a circular motion along the outer and inner tooth surfaces.

 Step 2 - Brush each tooth individually.
 Tilt brush vertically behind the front teeth.
 Using the front half of the brush, use the same circular motion.

 Step 3 - Place the brush against the biting surface of the teeth and use a gentle back-and-forth motion.
 Brush the tongue to remove odor-producing bacteria.

 Break off about 18 inches of floss and wind some of it around your middle finger (3 turns); this finger will take up the floss as it becomes dirty.
 Shorten the length between the two fingers to 6 inches and wind some floss (1 turn) around the opposite middle finger.
 Hold the floss tightly between your thumbs and index fingers.
 Guide the floss between your teeth using a gentle rubbing motion.
 When the floss reaches the gum line, curve it into a C-shape against one tooth.
 Gently slide it into the space between the gum and the tooth.
 Hold the floss tightly against the tooth as you gently rub the side of the tooth with an up and down motion.
 Before retrieving it, reverse the C-shape to clean the adjacent tooth surface as well.

 As you finish cleaning each tooth, wind the dirty floss once around the first middle finger and slide more new length of floss to proceed to the next teeth

 Laser Perio Solutions would love to meet you and provide you with the dental care you need and give you all the smiles you deserve!
 Our office provides the dental care you need to achieve the beautiful, natural look you seek.
-We provide laser and sedation dentistry and are able to suit your periodontal needs.
+We provide laser dentistry and are able to suit your periodontal needs.
 Our office is easily accessible and makes it convenient to those living near Visalia to get the care they deserve.